panhaleap/SpringMVCTest/README.md

 # SpringMVCTest

-This project was generated with gradle version 5.6.1.
+This project was generated with gradle version 5.6.1, thymeleaf and mybatis.

 ## Development server
 Refresh gradle by right click on project -> Gradle -> Refresh gradle project